How to Set Comma Instead of Semicolon as Delimiter in Excel CSV (3 Methods)

 Change Delimiter in Excel CSV to set the delimiter as a comma instead of a semicolon in a CSV file in Excel

-• Then from the starting menu, click on Options.
+• From the start menu, select Options.

 Read More: How to Save Excel File as CSV with Commas